legendarycode3/decentralized-stablecoin/README.md

 The Decentralized Stablecoin (DSC) protocol allows users to deposit approved cryptocurrency collateral and mint a USD-pegged stablecoin while maintaining protocol solvency through overcollateralization and automated liquidations.

 ### Protocol Workflow
-The protocol follows a simple but secure workflow that ensures every
+The protocol follows a simple but secure workflow that ensures every DSC token is backed by sufficient collateral.